 This gives your content more exposure and opens the doors for possible linking and syndications.

-You’ve probably been seen this one around too, but you’re just too scared to try it.
+You’ve probably seen this one around too, but you’re just too scared to try it.

 Here is it!

-Sites like Hubspot, Business2Business, Search engine land, Moz, Unbounce, Litmus, etc are well known for publishing high-quality trustworthy statistics that you can directly tap into.
+Sites like Hubspot, Business2Business, Search engine land, Moz, Unbounce, Litmus, etc…. these sites are well known for publishing high-quality trustworthy statistics that you can directly tap into.

-All you have to do is get a combined list of relevant statistics your audience will have the interest in.
+All you have to do is get a combined list of relevant statistics your audience will have an interest in.
 Make it better by expanding on the facts, details, and presentations.

 Use the Skyscraper techniques developed by Brain Dean of backlinko to make this a killer package.